enzorcortes/Power_BI_Projects/README.md

 4. View how the umpire's success rate is with all this in mind (this is akin to step 2, just with better context)
 5. Compare the accuracy pre-ABS vs. ABS in Spring Training + Minor Leagues (pre-2026) and Major League (2026)
 6. See how many nuanced (meant-to-be-balls that were swung on leading to a strike, meant-to-be-strikes that were called balls by accident; ABS would have caught both situations) occurred and compare that to the accuracy of the ABS system in use
+7. See how umpire calls stack directly against ABS challenges (it should be two simple percentage numbers), one percentage for Spring Training and Minor League and one for the ongoing 2026 MLB season (this study can be updated once the season is over, typed as of April of 2026)
-7. Finally, we should be able to see a defined strike/attack zone, what's significant vs. insignificant, umpire accuracy vs. pitcher/catcher/batter accuracy via ABS (since we're disputing ABS, we can aggragate batter and pitcher/catcher accuracy during a challenge), and how ABS would have corrected past "mistakes"/calls in the nuanced portion
+8. Finally, we should be able to see a defined strike/attack zone, what's significant vs. insignificant, umpire accuracy vs. pitcher/catcher/batter accuracy via ABS (since we're disputing ABS, we can aggragate batter and pitcher/catcher accuracy during a challenge), and how ABS would have corrected past "mistakes"/calls in the nuanced portion

 <img src="images/ABSvisual.jpg" width="60%">